The Invertebrate Zoology Collection (TTU-Z) houses specimens that are prepared in different ways:

 - Most insects are mounted dry either by pinning or point-mounting.

-- Arachnids (spiders, scorpions and other 8-leggeed creatures) are preserved in ethanol.
+- Arachnids (spiders, scorpions and other 8-leggeed creatures) as well as immature insects and a few insect groups (thrips, fleas, lice, and others) are preserved in ethanol.
 This one is the easiest preservation method.
-Just make sure that your samples/specimens have locality/date data.
-Be sure to use appropriate (alcohol resistant) paper and ink for labels.
+Just make sure that your samples/specimens have locality/date information.
+Be sure to use appropriate (alcohol resistant) paper and ink for labels and appropriate, archival jars and lids.

-- Microscope slides are prepared for small organisms including mites, some insects, other invertebrates including endoparasites.
+- Microscope slides are prepared for small organisms including mites, some insects, and other invertebrates including endoparasites.
 There are specific protocols to prepare specimens in microscope slides since they need to be cleared (made almost translucent).
-We will not provide details about this here.

 Considerations when preparing insects